jaisw07/Discover-India-Interactive/README.md

 # Discover India Interactive
-Discover India Interactive is a web-based educational tool that displays a detailed political map of India, now featuring district-wise mapping.
-When you hover over any district, it gets highlighted and displays a backdrop image of a famous tourist spot from that state.
-Additionally, a tooltip appears with details about the state and district.
+Discover India Interactive is an educational web tool offering a detailed political map of India, now enhanced with district-wise mapping.
+Hovering over any district highlights it and displays a backdrop image of a renowned tourist spot from that state.
+Additionally, a tooltip provides detailed information about the state and the specific district, making it a visually engaging and informative experience.
+Ideal for learning geography and exploring India's cultural diversity.

 ## Features
 - Interactive Political Map: Display a political map of India with district-level detail.